estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 This connector uses change data capture (CDC) to continuously capture updates in a PostgreSQL database into one or more Flow collections.

-`ghcr.io/estuary/source-postgres:dev` provides the latest connector image when using the Flow GitOps environment.
+`ghcr.io/estuary/source-postgres:dev` provides the latest connector image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites